Staphylococcus/brain-from-brane/docs/04-information-systems/4b-emergent-stability-longevity.md

 <!--

-- Define value and utility
 - What are coherence and resonance?
 - cognitive entrenchment vs maladaptive rigidity.
 What's the interplay?
 - Link stability more broadly to e.g. 5e
+- Too many bullet point lists
 - examining monuments through information theory lens, as an exceptionally stable anchor pattern that preserves and reinstantiates an encoded message across time.

 -->